 Spielberg’s express purpose with The Post is to champion the enterprising press, reminding us just how crucial crusading correspondents are in serving we, the people, and what an indispensable part they have played in the U.S. political past.
 News outlets are the only conduit guaranteeing that what transpires at the highest echelons filters down in print to the grassroots reader.
 Speaking truth to power, holding politicians and lawmakers to account, they’re our first line of defense against the corrosive influence of presidential overreach.
 We’re also reminded of the critical role much libeled leakers, like the movie’s Daniel Ellsberg (Matthew Rhys), have played in exposing corrupt goings on behind closed doors, which could far too easily be swept under the rug, as were the statistical facts about Vietnam for so long.
 Woodward and Bernstein would have gotten nowhere for instance, without Deep Throat.
 So The Post is a cry of moral outrage that such whistleblowers have been shamelessly slandered and impugned of late by the current administration, libeled as ‘enemies of the people,’ made convenient scapegoats for the sheep-like masses to bay at.
 The media may have its failings, as Graham states in the film, “Oh well, we don’t always get it right, you know, were not always perfect,” but American journalism remains the best in the world.
 Meaning crooked politicians lack grounds to denounce news outlets unfavorable to them, surreptitiously distracting from the underhanded shell games actually taking place behind closed doors.

 Nixon is being damned here not for Vietnam (he’s just continuing long-standing national policy), not even for Watergate (yet), but for cavalierly disregarding the First Amendment by attempting to regulate the power of the press.
 Spielberg eavesdrops on the enemy camp same way the Post’s all-purpose runner (Will Denton) does on the Times, offering dispatches from the frontline by soundscaping and looping in Nixon’s actual White House tape recordings.
 Considering all the similarities The Post points out between Vietnam and the Afghanistan War (going on two decades now, the silent majority having seemingly tuned out to it long ago, same as they did Vietnam in its final stages), and the recent ambush of U.S. soldiers in Niger, maybe the country wasn’t quite so ‘great,’ perhaps wasn’t even quite so different, in some nostalgically re-imagined yesteryear as wistful nativists like to imagine.
 The Post opens in the thick of it, about as far away as one could get from the bustling office spaces where such news was once relayed over the wires, as an ambushed platoon of soldiers are annihilated in the steaming jungles in a manner meant to startle us out of our complacency, same way the Normandy invasion did in Saving Private Ryan.
-It’s superficial shorthand to clue us in on the Vietnam conflict, despite the vaguely cloddish, Forest Gump-like feel to the staging.
+It’s superficial shorthand to clue us in on the Vietnam conflict, despite the vaguely cloddish, Forrest Gump-like feel to the staging.
 Even with reinforcements, the alarming situation is not improving, the military having fought to a virtual stalemate against the guerrilla tactics of the entrenched Vietcong.
 It was a war America’s top brass knew years earlier couldn’t be won, stalwart former Secretary of Defense Robert McNamara (Brian Greenwood) reveals, that we “knew we couldn’t win back in 1965, six years ago” but chose to keep fighting, the rationale being that by applying continual military pressure, Ho Chi Minh would be driven to the bargaining table.
 Nevertheless, Nixon’s White House is committed to perpetuating a false narrative to the American people and Congress in which superior technology and strategy is rewarded, military progress has exceeded expectations and measurable improvements have been made in every branch of the war effort.

 As the purloined Pentagon Papers proved, this standing denial persisted throughout four separate administrations, including those of Kennedy and Johnson, serving to further mislead the public.
 “The way they lied,” an idealistic Bradlee preambles, “we have to be the check on their power.
 If we don’t hold them accountable I mean, my God, who will?”
 With allusions like this, a clear parallel is intended to be drawn with the current White House administration, which throws out falsehoods and spins untruths at such a rapid rate, real time fact-checking has become essential just to keep them honest.
 As The Post proves, it’s only the checks and balances afforded by the press that prevents politicians from lying with impunity to the American people.
 When Kay asks McNamara how he could have misled her and all their friends for instance, he asserts, “It’s easy…” Simple lies travel faster than inconvenient truths.
 The screenplay by first time writer Liz Hannah was rewritten ten weeks before shooting began by veteran Josh Singer, whose earlier forays into the school of journalism included The Fifth Estate and Spotlight.
 It was likely Singer who added the more immediate and transparent allusions to current politics, peppering such parallels throughout proceedings.
 The script is almost too intelligent for its own good at times, becoming self-congratulatory in the way it verbally draws comparison between the office of the presidency, then and now.
 Occasionally, the attempt to transpose events of today onto yesterday feels too patently obvious, such as when Bradlee tells Graham that “We can’t have an administration dictating to us our coverage just because they don’t like what we print about them in our newspaper.”
 Hannah’s original version of the script had been percolating for a while, so such verbal barrages shouldn’t feel this slapdash; maybe Singer’s eleventh hour rewrite needed further galley proofing.
 Still, even these bluntly overt lines possess the biting immediacy they were intended to, sounding very clear echoes in history that ring with the zingy zest of current events.
 There’s choice dialogue here to chew on.